vcon-dev/draft-ietf-vcon-privacy-primer/draft-ietf-vcon-privacy-primer.md

 Understanding these common provisions is crucial for compliance with communications privacy laws, regardless of the specific jurisdiction.
 However, it is important to note that the exact implementation and interpretation of these provisions can vary significantly between different legal frameworks.

-### Key Privacy Principles
+## Key Privacy Principles

 Data privacy and communications privacy are guided by similar principles, emphasizing consent, transparency, and data minimization while balancing privacy rights with societal interests.
 These areas aim to safeguard individuals' control over their personal information, whether stored or transmitted.

 Key principles include:

-1. **Consent**:   Must be freely given, specific, informed, unambiguous, revocable, and documented.
-Consent may not be valid in situations with power imbalances or required when processing is necessary to satisfy legal obligations or implement contracts.
+1. **Consent**:   Organizations must usually seek individuals' consent for collecting, processing, and using their sensitive data (as defined under applicable laws) or recording private communications.
+When required, consent must be freely given, specific, informed, unambiguous, revocable, and documented.
+Consent may not be valid in situations with power imbalances and may not be required when PII processing is necessary to satisfy legal obligations or implement contracts.
-So-called "dark patterns," which are practices of seeking consent that effectively obscure, subvert, or impair the consumer's autonomy, decision-making or choice (for example, confusing user interfaces or hidden disclosures) are prohibited in many jurisdictions.
+Many jurisdictions prohibit so-called "dark patterns," which are practices of seeking consent that effectively obscure, subvert, or impair the individuals' autonomy, decision-making or choice (for example, confusing user interfaces or hidden disclosures).
 1. **Notice/Transparency**: Organizations must clearly disclose their data handling practices.
 Privacy notices should be concise, transparent, and easily understandable.
 Changes to privacy practices must be promptly communicated.